-MRP, also known as Material Requirement Planning is a business planning tool used by organizations to manage production planning, inventory control system and scheduling.
-It ensures timely availability of material, optimum utilization of resources, planning for manufacturing and procurement functions.
+MRP, also known as Material Requirement Planning, is a business planning tool used by organizations to manage production planning, inventory control, and scheduling.
+It ensures timely availability of material, optimum utilization of resources, planning for manufacturing, and procurement functions.

-To be precise, an MRP system lays emphasis on three major functions, namely –
+To be precise, an MRP system emphasizes three major functions, namely:

-- Waste is reduced by maintaining lowest possible inventory levels
+- Waste is reduced by maintaining the lowest possible inventory levels

-- Planning for the purchase, delivery and manufacturing functions.
+- It plans for purchasing, delivery, and manufacturing functions.

 Why choose ERP over MRP?

 The internet is flooded with a variety of content about the benefits of ERP and how ERP helps the manufacturing industry perform better by improving workforce productivity, collaboration, and innovation.
 An Enterprise Resource Planning system is a comprehensive solution, often known as the bedrock of the organization which manages multiple departments cohesively.
 An ERP is a framework for planning all of the resources in a business, from strategic planning through execution.
 The solution addresses the concerns of industries all over the globe and is recommended for every business.

 Drawbacks of a stand-alone MRP system

 A wheel is to a truck as MRP is to an ERP.
 A wheel is just a subcomponent that drives the mechanism of the truck.
 Similarly, MRP includes the computational logic necessary to add more value to an ERP system and helps MRP-driven companies take greater strides.